twinnydotdev/twinny/docs/gateway.md

 `limits.shutdownGraceMs` to finish and are then cancelled; VS Code sees a `cancelled` error and simply retries on the next keystroke or message.

+Upgrading twinny-server is the same restart.
+A newer version that changes the layout of the [data directory](#data-directory) migrates it once at startup and says so in the log; going back to an older version afterwards is refused (exit `6`) rather than risked, so take a backup before a version bump you may want to undo.

 ### Retiring the shared token

 Once every developer has a key, set `"auth": { "tokenEnv": null }` and